nest/nest-simulator/xcode_workflow.md

         sudo port select gcc mp-gcc48 # make gcc-48 the default compiler sudo port install gsl +gcc48
         sudo port install autoconf automake libtool    # build tools
-1. NEST on Mac requires OpenMPI 1.6 to work properly, so we have to get this older version for MacPort.
+1. NEST on Mac requires OpenMPI 1.6 from MacPorts to work properly, so we have to get this older version for MacPort.
 Download the portsfile [Portfile-openmpi-1.6.4.txt](http://www.nest-simulator.org/wp-content/uploads/2014/12/Portfile-openmpi-1.6.4.txt) and save it under the name `Portfile` in an arbitraty directory.
 1. In Terminal, move to the directory containing Portfile and run

         sudo port install +gcc48 +threads configure.compiler=macports-gcc-4.8